MchRaef/magical_widget.flutter/README.md

 ## Resources
 For an example on how to use the magical widget please refer to the [example package](https://github.com/MchRaef/magical_widget.flutter/tree/master/example) provided in this github repo.

-For a complete tutorial about this package, please refer to this [TK-medium article](medium)
+For a complete tutorial about this package, please refer to this [medium article](https://medium.com/@raefmousheimish/flutter-source-generation-1e99cc9fdad).

 You can always refer to the API documentation related to these packages:
 * [magical_widget](https://pub.dartlang.org/packages/magical_widget)